Employment Law for Employers: 10 Mistakes That Cost Brisbane Businesses

 What should I do if an employee makes a workers' compensation claim?

 Do not treat them adversely.
 Terminating an employee because of a workers' compensation claim is prohibited adverse action.
-Continue managing the employment relationship normally, comply with your obligations to WorkCover Queensland, and seek legal advice before making any decisions about the employee's role.
+Continue managing the employment relationship normally, comply with your obligations to WorkCover Queensland and seek legal advice before making any decisions about the employee's role.

-This article is for general information purposes only and does not constitute legal advice.
-You should seek professional advice tailored to your specific circumstances before acting on any information in this article.
+This article is for general information purposes only and does not constitute legal advice and should not be relied on as such.
+While we take reasonable care to ensure the accuracy of the information provided, we make no representations or warranties as to its completeness, currency or reliability.
+We accept no liability for any loss or damage arising directly or indirectly from the use of, or reliance on, this website's content.
+You should always seek professional advice tailored to your specific circumstances before acting on any information in this article.
 Liability limited by a scheme approved under Professional Standards Legislation.